Dog Friendly B&B in Ambleside

 Paws by the Lake:

-Hayes Garden Centre: this has a comprehensive pets section, and now allows dogs inside!
+Hayes Garden Centre: this has a comprehensive pets section.

 Walking without proper preparation can be dangerous.
 Information, links and downloads on this website are provided free of charge; it is each walker’s responsibility to check the material and use accordingly.
 Walk reports are not route guides and should not be treated as such.